 Often, these tapes also have a horse weight measure on the other side.

 You can use a regular tape measure, but it has the same issues as height tapes.
-Metal tape measures can also make noise, which might make the horse move.
+Metal tape measures can also make noise, which may cause the horse to move.

 A simple method is to tie a piece of binder twine to a large metal nut or washer.
-The weight keeps the string steady while you eye up the withers and mark the twine with a marker.
+The weight keeps the string steady while you eye up the withers and mark the twine.

 Hold the yardstick so it sits on the horse’s withers, parallel to the ground, and note where it hits the tape.